PythonAberdeen/user_group/2020-10/challenge_files/beginner/beginner.md

  This will inform your choice of data structures to use.

-Do the exercises in small groups.
-You will be sent to Zoom rooms in twos or threes.
+It is best if you do the exercise in small groups.
+Discuss design decisions, and share programming approaches.

+Don't forget to upload your code to this Github repo when you are finished.